- Common uses

 - feeling dizzy or faint

-- swelling of feet and legs
+- swelling of hands, feet, ankles, or legs

 - fever or other flu-like symptoms